Information Commissioner of Canada

-The information commissioner provides arms-length oversight of the federal government's access to information practices.
+The information commissioner provides arm's-length oversight of the federal government's access to information practices.
 The commissioner encourages and assists federal institutions to adopt approaches to information-sharing that meet the objectives of the ATIA, and advocates for greater access to information in Canada.

 Whenever possible, the commissioner relies on persuasion to solve disputes, asking for a federal court review only if an individual has been improperly denied access and a negotiated solution has proved impossible.

 Caroline Maynard is the current information commissioner, appointed, for a seven-year term, on March 1, 2018.

 Information commissioners of Canada

 There have been six information commissioners since the office was established in 1983.
 They hold office for seven-year terms (Access to Information Act, s.
 54).